-- As per EFRAG's comment letter on the 2018 DP, users indicated that they need information on the priority of claims in the event of liquidation. - FRAG considers that these disclosures would help users assess the nature of these claims against the entity and understand how the claims affect the entity's solvency and liquidity. - However, some stakeholders have significant operational concerns associated with providing disclosures on an entity's contractual nature and priority on liquidation as follows: - (a) Areas of complexity such as the legal structure of international groups to determine the nature and priority of the claims.
+Also, asAs per EFRAG's comment letter on the 2018 DP, users indicated that they need information on the priority of claims in the event of liquidation. - FFRAG considers that these disclosures would help users assess the nature of these claims against the entity and understand how the claims affect the entity's solvency and liquidity. - 5778 However, there are challenges some stakeholders have significant operational concerns associated with providing disclosures on an entity's contractual nature and priority on liquidation related to distinguishing between subordinated and unsubordinated claims as follows: - (a) entities may face challenges determining whether priority stems from the contract or from related law/regulation.
+For example, in many jurisdictions such as Sweden payments to the government have a higher priority; therefore, all other liabilities are subordinated regardless of the terms of the contract; and - (b)(a) there are also other areasAreas of complexity such as the legal structure of international groups.
+Whether to determine the nature and priority of the claims.

 For example, whether or not an instrument is secured or subordinated will depend on regulatory requirements and local legislation.
-The legal framework may change depending on the jurisdiction where the instruments have been issued; and
+The legal framework may change depending on the jurisdiction where the instruments have been issued.
+Therefore, even though the IASB's proposals reflect minimum disclosures that are to be provided, EFRAG considers that it may be useful to also provide information based on subgroups if they are located in different jurisdictions (with different local legal requirements) and to provide information on how the structure of the group affects the priority on liquidation; and